Urbana Township, Champaign County, Illinois: Unincorporated towns

 (This list is based on USGS data and may include former settlements.)

 Cemeteries

-The township contains several cemeteries: Eastlawn Burial Park and adjacent Greenwood—Harvey Cemetery (Section 9), Lincoln and Woodlawn (both Section 5), Mount Hope Cemetery and adjacent Roselawn (both Section 18).
+The township contains several cemeteries: Eastlawn Burial Park and adjacent Greenwood—Harvey Cemetery (Section 9), Lincoln Memorial Gardens and Woodlawn (both Section 5), Mount Hope Cemetery and adjacent Roselawn (both Section 18).
 All are now in the cities of Urbana and Champaign.

 Potawatomi burial ground and Old Soldier's Burial Ground (Section 8).
 Burials were transferred to Mount Hope in 1902.
 The site is now Leal Park along University Avenue in Urbana.

 Champaign County Poor Farm cemetery (Section 16) was in use until the 1930s.
-There is a single marker for it north of East Washington Street and Country Squire Drive, Urbana.
+During construction in 1970 the remains were moved into one concrete vault with a single marker located north of East Washington Street and Country Squire Drive, Urbana.

 Historic cemeteries (these are no longer visible): Dunkard Burial Ground (Section 12), Cloyd Cemetery (Section 12), Isham Cook family plot (Section 5), Thomas Rowland burial plot (Section 1).

 Churches

 Historic Dunkard Church was in Section 12 in 1893.